aidan46-crypto/evm-wallet/README.md

 # EVM Wallet

 This project is a wallet that works with EVM compatible chains.
+Currently supports sending transactions.
+New configurations can be added while the wallet is running.

+## Configuration

+The server starts up and loads configuration from `config.toml` in the root of the directory.
+While the server is running configuration can be added by using the endpoints, see the next section.
+Every time a EVM configuration is added it will add the new configuration to `config.toml`.

+## Endpoints

 Chain configurations can be added by sending a POST request to the `/config/add` endpoint.

 ```json
 {